(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (177) CFCs are also one of the most ozone depleting substances available.
 Due to their stability they remain in the atmosphere for a significant amount of time after release - it is estimated that one chlorine atom can destroy over 100,000 molecules.

-(182) The purpose of this procedure is to document the University's methods on managing these populations to ensure compliance with conservation and animal welfare objectives while at the same time safeguarding the health and safety of all UWS students, employees and visitors.
+(182) The purpose of this procedure is to document the University's methods on managing these populations to ensure compliance with conservation and animal welfare objectives while at the same time safeguarding the health and safety of all University students, employees and visitors.

 (184) The procedures in this document have been developed with reference to the following: